pat-alt/pat-alt.github.io/content/post/2022-02-16-effortless-bayesian-deep-learning-in-julia/index.md

 [Twitter](https://twitter.com/ilyasut/status/1491554478243258368).
 On
-one side you have optimists like Ilya Sutskever, chief scientist of OpenAI, who believes that large deep neural networks may already be slighty conscious - that's "may" and "slightly" and only if you just go deep enough?
-On the other side you have prominent sceptics like Judea Pearl who has long since argued that deep learning still boils down to curve fitting - purely associational and not even remotely intelligent (Pearl and Mackenzie 2018).
+one side you have optimists like Ilya Sutskever, chief scientist of OpenAI, who believes that large deep neural networks may already be slightly conscious - that's "may" and "slightly" and only if you just go deep enough?
+On the other side you have prominent skeptics like Judea Pearl who has long since argued that deep learning still boils down to curve fitting - purely associations and not even remotely intelligent (Pearl and Mackenzie 2018).

+## The case for Bayesian Deep Learning

 Whatever side of this entertaining debate you find yourself on, the reality is that deep-learning systems have already been deployed at